Distributionally robust optimization through the lens of submodularity: Appendix

-In the set function case, these reduce to $f(S) = h(\sum_{i \in S}a_i)$, $f(S) = \mathds{1}_{|S| \geq 1}$ and $f(S) = -\mathds{1}_{|S| = N}$.
-As these examples show, submodular functions might be convex functions (example (ii)), concave functions (example (i)), neither convex or concave (example (iii)) or both convex and concave (the linear function $f(\mb{\xi}) = \mb{a}'\mb{\xi}$ and the modular set function $f(S) = \sum_{i \in S}a_i$).
-Other examples of submodular functions include the weighted cut function in a directed graph, the entropy of a random vector, the influence function in a social network and the rank function of a matroid (see \cite{Lovasz,topkis,bach1,bilmes} for examples of submodular and supermodular functions arising in graph theory, probability, operations research, game theory, machine learning and artificial intelligence).
-While submodularity is known to be preserved under certain operations such as taking a nonnegative weighted sum of submodular functions or the partial minimum of a submodular function, it is not preserved under operations such as taking the pointwise maximum or minimum of submodular functions.
+As these examples show, submodular functions might be convex functions (example (ii)), concave functions (example (i)), neither convex or concave (example (iii)) or both convex and concave (the linear function $f(\mb{\xi}) = \mb{a}'\mb{\xi}$).
+Other examples of submodular functions include the weighted cut function in a directed graph, the entropy of a random vector, the influence function in a social network and the rank function of a matroid (see \cite{Lovasz,topkis,bach} for examples of submodular and supermodular functions arising in graph theory, probability, operations research, game theory, machine learning and artificial intelligence).
+While submodularity is known to be preserved under certain operations such as taking nonnegative weighted sum of submodular functions or taking a partial minimum of a submodular function, it is not preserved under operations such as taking the pointwise maximum or minimum of submodular functions.
 Univariate functions are both submodular and supermodular and hence all (additively) separable functions are both submodular and supermodular (see Figure \ref{fig:sub} for an illustration).
+Bivariate functions which are convex functions of the difference of the two variables is also submodular.

 Submodular functions defined over discrete domains behave somewhat similarly to convex functions defined over continuous domains, particularly in terms of the minimization of such functions (see \cite{Lovasz}).
 Consider the submodular function minimization problem: